oconnellryan/oconnellryan.github.io/ufc-live-scoring.md

 ### Live Data Collection:

-The data for this model is scraped from ESPN Fightcenter at the end of each round using Python.
+A Python script scrapes ESPN Fightcenter at the end of each round.
 The script collects:
 - Total strikes landed
 - Significant strikes (broken up by target)
 - Control time